Frequently Asked Questions

 The great thing about podcasts is anyone can make one.
 The bad thing about podcasts is anyone can make one.
 If you ask me to do your podcast and I have never heard of it, I have no way of knowing if it’s a real thing, if you can be trusted, and if I will be safe doing it.
 Many are done in people’s homes, and I would not be comfortable being in a stranger’s home.

 Additionally, asking me to do your podcast is asking for my time without any kind of payment or recompense.
 This is fine if it is good exposure and a way to promote something I’m doing, but if you have a small audience, there really isn’t much payoff for me.
 I know that sounds cruel, but think about what you do for a job, and imagine if people wanted to you to do it for free and without much recognition.
-You probably wouldn’t do it unless it was for a friend, and neither will I. My rule is I will not do any podcasts unless I have heard of them, am a fan of them (as was the case with Welcome to Night Vale), or know the people who do them.
+You probably wouldn’t do it unless it was for a friend, and neither will I. My rule is I will not do any podcasts unless I have heard of them, am a fan of them, or know the people who do them.
+(This was the case with Welcome to Night Vale: I knew them through mutual friends who worked with the New York Neo-Futurists and loved what they did.)

 Why do you have the same hairstyle you had as a kid?